singularity-energy/open-grid-emissions/docs/docs/Methodology/Data Aggregation/Energy Storage.md

 ---------|---------
 BA | Battery energy storage
 CE | Compressed air energy storage
-CP | Energy storage, concentrated solar power
 ES | Energy storage, other
 FW | Flywheel energy storage
 PS | Pumped storage hydroelectric

-Concentrated solar power generators with storage (`CP`) are included when identifying storage types, but they keep a `fuel_category` of `solar`.
-See [Plant Primary Fuel](Plant%20Primary%20Fuel.md) for how the `storage` fuel category is assigned.
+Storage resources are defined specifically as resources that use electrical energy as an input (either from the grid or a specific generator).
+This means that (concentrated) solar thermal generators with integrated storage (prime mover `CP`) are not classified as energy storage since they directly store solar thermal energy prior to any electricity generation occuring.

 ## Storage Types